chris-townsend/project-one/README.md

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

-        1. The navigation bar clearly highlights the "Contact Us" Page.
+        1. The navigation bar clearly highlights the "Contact" Page.
         2. Here they can fill out the form on the page or alternatively they can message the organisation on social media.
         3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's Github.
         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.